tochman/the_blue_print/chapters/09-5-monitoring-and-observability.md

 Many monitoring tools offer free tiers that let you start small and grow.
 The key is understanding what each type of monitoring accomplishes so you can choose the right approach for your needs.
 :::

-## Getting Started: Essential Monitoring for React Applications
+## Getting started: Essential monitoring for React applications

 Let's implement basic but effective monitoring step by step, starting with the most important insights and building from there.

-### Step 1: Error Tracking - Know When Things Break {.unnumbered .unlisted}
+### Step 1: Error tracking - Know when things break {.unnumbered .unlisted}

 Error tracking is the most important monitoring you can implement.
 If users encounter errors and you don't know about them, you can't fix them.